As a new electric scooter rider, you’ll probably find yourself making two categories of mistakes.

 Below, we’ll look at what these involve, how they play out, and above all…

-How you can avoid with them for a safe, fun ride.
+How you can avoid them for a safe, fun ride.

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.